Cloudniite/cloudniite/README.md

 * URL format: port/getHtmlViz
 ###### example: ``` http://localhost:3000/getHtmlViz ```

-## In order to get a longer time range of data
+### Increase time range for Graphs in Visualizer and Cloudwatch
 Change the period in the function cloudWatchParams inside ``` index.js ```

 data points will be collected at the end of each period